Stefanie-A/Stefanie-A/README.md

 Welcome to my corner of the internet where I build, break, and rebuild things in the cloud!
 I'm passionate about creating scalable systems that don't crash at 3 AM (we've all been there 😅).

-## 🎯 What I'm Currently Obsessed With
+## 🎯 What I'm Currently Working With

 ```python
 my_stack = {